 The Swallow Glasgow Hotel lies a short walk from Ibrox, gets decent reviews, and is very affordable.
 The Ibis Budget Glasgow lies further away toward the centre but can still be walked from.
 The Campanile Hotel and Hilton Garden Inn lie on the other side of the river Clyde, but still (just) at walking distance.
 The Sherbrooke Castle Hotel, on the other side of the M77, is for those on a very large budget.

 Tickets for Rangers matches can be bought online, by phone +44 (0) 871 702 1972 (Ticket Hotline), or at the Rangers Ticket Centre at the stadium.

 Tickets can also be bought on the gate on the day of the match.
-It is not known yet how Rangers’ attendances will develop in the Scottish third division.
+Rangers’ attendances have remained high in the lower divisions, but tickets will be available for most regular matches.